haacked/haacked.com/_posts/2024/2024-07-18-better-config-sections.md

 builder.Configuration.Configure<OpenAIOptions>(builder.Configuration.GetSection("OpenAI"));
 ```

-With this configured, I can inject an `IOptions<OpenAIOptions>` into any class that's resolved via Dependency Injection and access the congfig section properties in a strongly typed manner.
+With this configured, I can inject an `IOptions<OpenAIOptions>` into any class that's resolved via Dependency Injection and access the config section properties in a strongly typed manner.

 ```csharp
 using Microsoft.Extensions.Options;